mhkoscience/mda-2024/README.md

 # Computer simulations of the ribosome

-slides of a contributed talk on the MDAnalysis User Group meeting
+slides of a contributed talk given at the MDAnalysis User Group meeting

 presenter: Michal H. Kolář